Vagelis1608/esl-etag-raspbian/README.md

 ```

-To display data from a PC, you need to have OpenHardWare monitor running on it, with the Web Server and Allow Remote Access enabled.
+To display data from a PC, you need to have [OpenHardwareMonitor](https://github.com/hexagon-oss/openhardwaremonitor) running on it, with the Web Server and Allow Remote Access enabled.

 You will probably have to allow the port two-way access in your Firewall, including the Windows one.